zhuxr11/markovmix/README.md

 **Package**: [*markovmix*](https://github.com/zhuxr11/markovmix)
 0.1.1<br /> **Author**: Xiurui Zhu<br /> **Modified**: 2023-04-24
-22:01:23<br /> **Compiled**: 2023-04-24 22:01:26
+22:19:03<br /> **Compiled**: 2023-04-24 22:19:07

 The goal of `markovmix` is to fit mixture of Markov chains of higher orders from multiple sequences.
 It is also compatible with ordinary 1-component, 1-order or single-sequence Markov chains.
-In addition to the fit function, custom `print()` and `predict()` functions are also provided.
-Core functions are written with `Rcpp` to efficiently process sequences and probabilities.
+Various utility functions are defined to derive transition patterns, transition probabilities per component and component priors.
+In addition, `print()` and `predict()` methods are also provided as a convention of model fitting.

 ## Installation